writethedocs/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 ## Early-Bird Tickets Sold Out

-Both corporate and independent early-birt tickets have sold out.
+Both corporate and independent early-bird tickets have sold out.
 Thanks to everyone who has already purchased a ticket.
 Regular independent and corporate tickets are now available.